echterhoff/plg-globalvariables/README.md

 <img src="https://raw.githubusercontent.com/echterhoff/plg-globalvariables/assets/icon.png" width="150" align="right">
 ### Latest changes
  Complete rewritten from scratch.
- ...and since this is a complete rewrite I have cut compatibility and reduced the variable syntax to {varname} and {global}varname{/global} only.
+ ...and since this is a complete rewrite I have cut compatibility and reduced the variable syntax to {{varname}} and {global}varname{/global} only.
 Please dont complain about that.

 ### Global Variables for Joomla!
 3.4+
 This plugin parses the content on prepare time for variables within the content elements and replaces the variables with defined values.
 I wrote this plugin just because I did not find a plugin that could serve me with a easy solution like this...